-When you consider the many numbers of way humans die every year, would you be surprised that stress is associated with five of the most common ways we die?
-Cancer, heart disease, stroke, accidents, suicide.
-The big three (cancer, heart disease, and stroke) are the long-term effects of stress, but accidents and suicides are typically unsuccessfully dealt with stress responses.
-Stress makes us do things without thinking. (see infographic)
+When you consider the ways humans die every year, would you be surprised that stress is associated with five of the most common ways we die -- cancer, heart disease, stroke, accidents and suicide?
+The big three (cancer, heart disease and stroke) are the long-term effects of stress, but accidents and suicides can result because of how we can struggle to deal with stress.
+Stress makes us do things without thinking.

-Life is full of daily stress.
-The stress of the to-do list, driving in traffic, work and family stress.
-If properly dealt with when you notice the stress symptoms coming on, it is actually a performance enhancer allowing you to focus, have the energy to move and get the things done you need to do.
-However, as stress becomes more acute, the mind and body start to become affected with emotional responses (anger, irritability, depression) digestive issues, decreased sex drive, and weight gain/diabetes.
-See more info for kinds of stress from the APA.org.
+Life is full of daily stress -- the stress of the to-do list, driving in traffic, work and family stress.
+If properly dealt with, it is actually a performance enhancer, allowing you to focus, have the energy to move and get things done.

-Stress Symptoms to look for: Butterflies in the stomach, profuse sweating, increase heart rate, breathing rate/blood pressure, headaches, circulation issues – cold hands/feet to name the most common signs.
+Stress symptoms to look for: Butterflies in the stomach, profuse sweating, increased heart rate, high breathing rate/blood pressure, headaches, circulation issues and cold hands/feet.
 How do you immediately deal with these?
-Breathe – See below for the top ten list to reduce stress.
+Breathe..

-2. Sleep well – If breathing is the number one immediate way to deal with stress, sleep is the number one way to recover from stress each day.
-The better you sleep, the more your body can recover from both the mental and physical stresses the mind and body undergo each day.
+2. Sleep well.
+If breathing is the number one immediate way to deal with stress, sleep is the number one way to recover from stress each day.
+The better you sleep, the more your body can recover from the mental and physical stresses the mind and body undergo each day.
 See related article.

-3. Eat well – Stress causes inflammation in our bodies which is very dangerous to our long-term health.
-We must eat to reduce inflammation with foods rich in vitamins, minerals, anti-oxidants, and omega three fats.
-For instance – avoid sodas, high sugary foods, fried foods, processed meats, refined carbohydrates.
-Eat more natural foods such as tomatoes, olive oil, fruits, nuts, green leafy vegetables, and fish (salmon / tuna for instance).
+3. Eat well.
+Stress causes inflammation in our bodies, which is very dangerous to our long-term health.
+We must eat to reduce inflammation with foods rich in vitamins, minerals, antioxidants and omega three fats.
+Avoid sodas, high sugary foods, fried foods, processed meats and refined carbohydrates.
+Eat more natural foods such as tomatoes, olive oil, fruits, nuts, green leafy vegetables and fish (salmon or tuna, for instance).

-5. Smile and Laugh More – Laughing, smiling, hugging, having sex are all stress-relieving ways that are fun to do.
-Find people or things that make you smile and laugh like kids, puppies, pretty views, quick travel getaways even for a half day, and enjoy the day.
-This usually requires you to get out of the house where there is always something that needs to be done or take a day off from work – where there is work to always be done.
-Do on the weekend if you cannot take a day off of work - even if for a few minutes or hours.
+5. Smile and laugh more.
+Laughing, smiling, hugging and having sex are all stress-relieving ways that are fun to do.
+Find people or things that make you smile and laugh -- kids, puppies, pretty views and quick travel getaways -- even for a half day.
+Enjoy the day.
+This usually requires you to get out of the house, where there is always something that needs to be done or take a day off from work – where there is work always to be done.
+Do it on the weekend if you cannot take a day off work, even if for a few minutes or hours.

-Learn what triggers you to be stressed and start thinking/feeling internally (internal awareness).
-The better you become at knowing why and when that rush of adrenaline hits you and being able to start reacting appropriately or breathing through it the better.
+Learn what triggers you to be stressed and start thinking and feeling internally (internal awareness).
+The better you become at knowing why and when that rush of adrenaline hits you and start to react appropriately or breathing through it, the better.
 Start adding in as many of the above ways to deal with stress as possible.
-The more the better.
+The more, the better.